Scholarly Work · Citations & Lectures

 Feeling Muslim: Prolegomena to the Study of American Female Converts to Islam

-The first study to directly ask American female converts to Islam what it means to feel Muslim — an IRB-approved mixed-methods survey of 257 respondents, the largest study of this demographic to date.
+The first study to directly ask American female converts to Islam what it means to feel Muslim: an IRB-approved mixed-methods survey with 459 participants and 400 complete quantitative responses, including 257 women who completed both strands in full, the largest study of this demographic to date.

 AuthorKarla N. Kovacik (formerly Evans)